-I looked through my cookbooks (I have a lot of cookbooks), and the closest I found was picadillo, a somewhat related dish made in Latin America and the Philippines.
-One friend thought Moroccan.
+I looked through my cookbooks, and the closest I found was picadillo, a somewhat related dish made in Latin America and the Philippines.
+One friend thought that the beef dish was Moroccan.
 Another mentioned lumpia.
-A third a Middle Eastern dish called arayes.
+A third talked about a Middle Eastern dish called arayes.
 The medieval literature expert thought it sounded like a recipe for Canelyne Pie.
-Just another example of how foods migrate and get adapted as they move around the globe.

-Anyway, tonight’s empanada were a mixture of onion, red pepper, garlic and ground chicken seasoned with paprika, cumin, oregano, tomato paste, and a bit of cayenne.
+The Test Kitchen Kid’s empanada filling is made with a mixture of onion, red pepper, garlic and ground chicken seasoned with paprika, cumin, oregano, tomato paste, and a bit of cayenne.
 It was the raisins and olives that made me think of that picadillo conversation.
+It’s a great example of how foods migrate and get adapted as they move around the globe.

 The ATK recipe instructed us to throw out our dough scraps after the first roll.
 When you ignore that instruction, the re-rolled scraps were enough for more than 6 more empanadas!

 Re-rolled empanada dough will lose a smidge of flakiness after a brief chill and re-roll.
 But I promise you there will be no complaints about having more empanadas.

 Kiddo has become expert at empanada making.
 We also tried one of those empanada makers, a small gadget that is supposed to seal in the filling.
 It didn’t work as well as hand-making them, and it didn’t save us any time.